dpuntos/VonNeumann_NET_Maui_Simulator/README.md

 </p>

 ## Von Neumann Computer
-It is the core of the project.
+The core of the project.
 It is made up of the CPU, ALU and Memory.<br>
 First of all, the program that has to be executed is read.
 When the CPU instance is created, it generates memory of the size necessary to store all instructions.
-The memory is made up of 8-bit cells.
+The memory is made up of 8-bit cells.<br>
-CPU is the responsible for reading the instructions in memory, decoding them, determining what type of operation must be performed and ordering the ALU to execute said operation.
+CPU is the responsible for reading the instructions in memory, decoding them, determining what type of operation must be performed and ordering the ALU to execute said operation.<br>
 It is also responsible for updating the different typical registers in this architecture: Accumulator, Program Counter or Instruction Register.
 <p align="center">
   <img src="../main/Neumann.png">